harman-f/MHI2_US_POG11_K5186_1-MU1476-AIO/README.md

 1. Format SD card with **FAT32** file system.<br />
 2. [Download MHI2_US_POG11_K5186_1 MU1476 AIO](https://mibsolution.one/#/1/9/MHI2%20-%20HARMAN/Firmware/Porsche/US)).
+   * ℹ️ Use [download manager](https://mibwiki.one/share/99dda9a7-06e2-4673-a5df-2ea7e0eb18cb) to speed up downloading from mibsolution.one
 3. Extract the content of the AIO package to the root directory of the FAT32 formatted SD card.<br />
 4. Power PCM 4 system up by pressing right knob<br />
    * Connect external charger to car<br />